 Today I’m showing you how to cut your grocery bill in half!
 Yep, by half – How?
 By going through every item that you buy during your weekly grocery shop, and treating it like money.

 Grocery bills are our biggest expense, and as much as we love to save our money – we do have to eat and live!

-Shoppers are getting more savvy about what we are buying, and how we are buying it.
+Shoppers are getting savvier about what we are buying, and how we are buying it.
 We no longer just go into a shop and pay whatever they are asking.
 This is a good thing for us, the consumers.
 You turn every item over to see how you can possibly get that product cheaper.
 And guess what, it’s easier than you might think!
 There are some great and innovative ideas here on getting that grocery bill right down.

-Save Money on Biscuits:
+How to Save Money on Biscuits:

 - Buy the cheap biscuits – the generic supermarket brands are often as good as the known brands.
-Also look for the specials.
+Also, look for the specials.
 I personally love the ones at Aldi – they have a great range of biscuits and they are cheap cheap cheap!